Son Heung-min made Premier League history at Aston Villa on Sunday, becoming the first Asian player to reach 50 goals in the competition.

 The Premier League's second Japanese champion was integral to Leicester City's 2015/16 title-winning season, famously scoring a spectacular overhead kick against Newcastle that edged the Foxes towards their first Trophy.

-Tottenham Hotspur's Son is the highest-scoring Asian in the competition's history with his 42 goals more than double the total of anyone else.
-The South Korean became the first Asian recipient of the EA SPORTS Player of the Month award in September 2016 and has reached double figures for goals in three successive campaigns.
+Tottenham Hotspur's Son is the highest-scoring Asian in the competition's history, with his 51 goals being more than double the total of anyone else.
+The South Korean became the first Asian recipient of the EA SPORTS Player of the Month award in September 2016 and has reached double figures for goals in each of the last three campaigns.